General Information

 Saint Joseph’s University, a private, comprehensive institution with a strong liberal arts core curriculum. founded by members of the Society of Jesus in 1851 and chartered by the Commonwealth of Pennsylvania in the following year, has been conducted ever since by the Jesuits as a Catholic educational institution in the Ignatian tradition.

-The provisions of this catalog describe programs and policies of the College of Arts and Sciences, the Erivan K. Haub School of Business, the School of Education and Human Development, and the School of Health Professions within Saint Joseph’s University as of time of publication.
+The provisions of this catalog describe programs and policies of the College of Arts and Sciences, the Erivan K. Haub School of Business, the School of Education and Human Development, the School of Health Professions, and the School of Nursing and Allied Health within Saint Joseph’s University as of time of publication.
 The University reserves the right to change any provision or requirement at any time.

 Reservation of Rights